hivemq/hivemq-mqtt-client/README.md

 #### Disconnect

-Methods calls are analog to the Blocking API but return `CompletableFuture`.
+Method calls are analog to the Blocking API but return `CompletableFuture`.

 #### Reauth (only MQTT 5)

-Methods calls are analog to the Blocking API but return `CompletableFuture`.
+Method calls are analog to the Blocking API but return `CompletableFuture`.

 ### Reactive API